aryanwagh9804/image_gen_colorization/Internship_Report.md

 ## 6. Conclusion & Outcomes
 The internship project has resulted in a professional-grade Gen AI repository.
 We have moved beyond simple 'text-to-image' and created a specialized 'image-to-image' restoration engine.
 All code is original, well-documented, and reproducible.

-**Deliverables Included:**
-- 6 Standalone Jupyter Notebooks.
-- 6 Professional README documents for each task.
-- Integrated `requirements.txt` for the entire ecosystem.
-- This Final Internship Report.

----